halalgami/azure_training/AZ900/az900notes.md

 - A way to isolate apps from each other
 - Works on Linux and Windows
 - Allows separate apps to share the same OS kernel

+Containers provide a consistent, isolated execution environment for applications.
+They're similar to VMs except they don't require a guest operating system.
+Instead, the application and all its dependencies is packaged into a "container" and then a standard runtime environment is used to execute the app.
+This allows the container to start up in just a few seconds, because there's no OS to boot and initialize.
+You only need the app to launch.

 #### Reasons behind popularity
 - Monolithic app issues